moritzpschwarz/osem/README.md

 #> Estimating GValueAddGov = FinConsExpGov
 #> Estimating GValueAddManuf = Export + LabCostManuf
 #> Estimating GValueAddConstr = LabCostConstr + BuildingPermits
+#> No Outliers or Step-Shifts detected in the marginal equations to test for Super Exogeneity in ln.GValueAddConstr.
+#> Hence not possible to run the test.
 #> Estimating GValueAddWholesaletrade = Export + LabCostService
 #> Estimating FinConsExpHH =
 #> No Outliers or Step-Shifts detected in the marginal equations to test for Super Exogeneity in ln.FinConsExpHH.